AdaCore/why3/doc/technical.rst

 .. why3:transform:: remove_unused

-   Removes from the context all logic symbols which are not used by the goal or the hypothesis.
+   Remove from the context all the logic symbols that are not used by the goal or the hypothesis.

    The effect of that transformation can be expanded by adding dependency metas.
 Namely, with a declaration of the form